Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 The Swarovski Crystal Worlds in Wattens, © Swarovski Crystal Worlds

 A giant’s head, created by Austrian artist André Heller, spewing water into a pond greets you at this fantastical playground.
-Visitors from every corner of the world have walked through these portals, yet few have experienced anything like the Swarovski Crystal Worlds before: A subterranean labyrinth of crystalline chambers of wonder that astonishes, amazes and amuses its viewers.
-In 2015, the Swarovski Crystal Worlds celebrate their 20th anniversary with a huge facelift and new, spectacular outdoor attractions.
+Visitors from every corner of the world have walked through these portals, yet few have experienced anything like the Swarovski Crystal Worlds before: a subterranean labyrinth of crystalline chambers of wonder that astonishes, amazes and amuses its viewers.
+In 2015 the Swarovski Crystal Worlds celebrated their 20th anniversary with a huge facelift and new, spectacular outdoor attractions.
 With a wide range of access facilities and services for wheelchair users and those with restricted mobility, such as accessible parking and restrooms and lifts throughout, you can be sure of a great day out at the Swarovski Crystal Worlds.

 A giant’s head, created by Austrian artist André Heller, spewing water into a pond greets you at this fantastical playground.
 Visitors from every…